Logo

 Many students face a lack of purpose and are unable to find themself in what they are studying.
 Many are simply doing what they are told – and forced obedience cracks at the slightest pressure.
 There is a lack of learners pursuing something for the betterment of themselves and the collective, which is why developing a better understanding of the self among students is the starting point of the Stand Your Truth curriculum.

-“I think universities have to revisit the structure of the education system, right down to its very foundation,” Mndela added.
+“Universities have to revisit the structure of the education system, right down to its very foundation,” Mndela added.
 “Institutions need to reflect on whether their offerings remain relevant to the times we live in and what needs to be changed, enhanced or removed.
-In my opinion, this needs to be done through partnerships, especially through organisations working at the grassroots level.
+This needs to be done through partnerships, especially through organisations working at the grassroots level.
 All the esoteric knowledge in the world is meaningless if we cannot embody it in our personal lives.”

 The panel: